 There are huge amounts of flights into Alicante airport, especially from Northern Europe.
 Valencia airport to the north is also well serviced.
 Further to the south of the Costa Blanca is Murcia airport.
 With the advent of lots of airlines many people live in Spain and commute to work in their home countries.
 Flying time is only about 2-3 hours within europe which often doesn’t get you far when driving on congested roads in big cities.

 The northern Costa Blanca is typically mountainous with cliffs and coves, a mixture of pebble beaches and fine sandy beaches.
-North of Altea towards Calpe it is surprisingly very green and lush.
+From the north of Altea all the way to Calpe there is, suprisingly, a lot of green nature, lots of trees and plants.
 Beach resorts such as Javea and Moraira are very popular with expats.

 The Costa Blanca has something for everyone from tiny rural inland villages to cosmopolitan tourist resorts on the coast.